wpengine/hwptoolkit/plugins/wpgraphql-logging/README.md

 # WPGraphQL Logging

-A WPGraphQL logging plugin that provides visibility into request lifecycle to help quickly identify and resolve bottlenecks in your headless WordPress application.
+A logging plugin that provides visibility into request lifecycle to help quickly identify and resolve bottlenecks in your headless WordPress application.

 -----